bakhtik/knowledge/finance/poe/principles.md

 ### Principle 2: The cost of something is what you give up to get it

+Because people face trade-offs, making decision requires comparing the costs and benefits of alternative courses of action.

+The **opportunity cost** of an item is what you give up to get that item.
+When making any decision, decision makers should be aware of the opportunity costs that accompany each possible action.

+In example, the larges cost of going to college - your time, that you can spend working in example.
+Or college athletes can earn millions if they drop out of school and play professional sports.

 ### Principle 3: Rational people think at the margin

+Economists assume that people are rational. **Rational people** systematically and purposefully do the best they can to achieve their objectives, given the available opportunities.

+Economists use the term **marginal change** to describe a small incremental adjustment to an exiting plan of action.
+Keep in mind that *margin* means "edge", so marginal changes are adjustments around the edges of what you are doing.
+Rational people often make decisions by comparing *marginal benefits* and *marginal costs*.

+For example, the *average* cost of flying a passenger is $500, but the *marginal* cost is merely the cost of the can of soda that the extra standby passenger (for an empty seat) will consume.
+As long as the standby passenger pays more (say $300) than the marginal cost, selling the ticket is profitable.

+A person's willingness to pay for a good is based on the marginal benefit of an extra unit of the good would yield.
+Water is essential, but its marginal cost of an extra cup is small because water is plentiful.
+By contrast, no one needs diamonds to survive, but they are so rare, so people consider the marginal benefit of an extra diamond to be large.

+A rational decision maker takes an action if and only if the marginal benefit of the action exceeds the marginal cost.

 ### Principle 4: People respond to incentives

+An **incentive** is something (such as the prospect of a punishment or reward) that induces a person to act.
+Because rational people make decisions by comparing costs and benefits, they respond to incentives.

+Incentives are key to analyzing how markets work.
+For example, a higher price in a market provides an incentive for buyers to consume less and an incentive for  sellers to produce more.

+Many policies change the cost or benefits that people face and, as a result, alter their behavior.
+A tax on gasoline can encourage people to drive smaller cars, to carpool, take public transportation, etc.

+When policymakers fail to consider how their policies affect incentives, they often end up facing unintended consequences.
+For example, public policy regarding auto safety alters a driver's cost-benefit calculation of a safer driving.
+Drivers start to drive faster which lead to a larger number of accidents.

+When analyzing any policy, we must consider not only the direct effects but also the less obvious indirect effects that work through incentives.
+If the policy changes incentives, it will cause people to alter their behavior.

 ## How people react